 MPE families reflect this diversity.
 We serve families across many socioeconomic levels (including single-mom households) as well as families of different cultures.

-Myth 4: Our family budget is stretched at the moment.
+Myth 4: Our family budget is stretched.
 How can we afford everything a quality homeschool needs?

 Homeschoolers succeed regardless of family budgets!

 Additionally, a number of ministries and organizations exist to help families in need with free or low-cost curriculum.
-(See our free or low-cost curriculum ideas here.)
+(See our free or low-cost curriculum resources here.)

 Myth 5: I’d be doing this all on my own.
 How could I find support?